dchege711/programming_challenges/flashcards-app/use-of-local-storage.md

 former has a possibility of going stale.
 What usage is correct and how can we avoid stale data?

-## `localStorage.clear()`

-On a user confirming that they wish to delete their account, we send a `POST` message to `/account/delete-account`, and on any valid response, clear `localStorage` and set `window.location.href = "/"`.

-This usage of `localStorage` is not informative as there is no data written there by the `/account` page.

 ## `localStorage['session_info']`

 `getAccountInfo: () => AuthenticateUser | null` fetches the